What is familial GIST?

 How is familial GIST inherited?

 Normally, every cell has 2 copies of each gene: 1 inherited from the mother and 1 inherited from the father.
 Familial GIST follows an autosomal dominant inheritance pattern.
 In autosomal dominant inheritance, a mutation happens in only 1 copy of the gene.
 This means that a parent with a gene mutation may pass along a copy of their normal gene or a copy of the gene with the mutation.
 Therefore, a child who has a parent with a mutation has a 50% chance of inheriting that mutation.
 A brother, sister, or parent of a person who has a mutation also has a 50% chance of having the same mutation.
+However, if the parents test negative for the mutation (meaning each person’s test results found no mutation), the risk to the siblings significantly decreases but their risk may still be higher than an average risk.

 How common is familial GIST?